sebhtml/lttng-ust/doc/examples/cmake-multi-shared-libraries/README.md

 libtracepoint-provider.so
 ```

-and you should have 2 executables
+and 2 executables will be generated

 ```
 aligner
 tester
 ```

-.

 Trace the application tester
 ============================

+The script trace.sh can be used.

 ```bash
 lttng create